Central Otago Presbytery Records

 • The Mt Ida Parish Session book from 14th October 1872 to January 1956 is missing.
 It was noted as still being in use in 1936 and presumably continued in use right up to 1956.

 • In 1881, according to the Rev Donald Scott, the Miller's Flat Church narrowly escaped being destroyed by fire through the fire-raising propensities of some small boys.
-(As the Rev Scott was born in Central Otago and would have been six years of age at this time, we presume that he may have been alluding to his own duplicity in this incident!)
+As the Rev Scott was born in Central Otago and would have been six years of age at this time, we presume that he may have been alluding to his own duplicity in this incident!.
+MIllers Flat is not to be confused with the present day Miller's Flat which may account for the name change.
+While the area, which is located north of Lake Hayes in the Arrow Basin, is now offically known as Wharehuanui, it appears to be more commonly known in the district as Speargrass Flat.
+There is no longer a Church at Wharehuanui.

 St Andrew's Presbyterian Church, Queenstown -